JOPALAZ/FixedMinesweeperNoFun/README.md

 # FixedMinesweeperNoFun
-NO FUN ADVICED HERE.
+NO FUN ADVICED HERE!
----
 That is a credential project for a programming course at Czech Technical University.
----
+# Controls
+LMB to open cells, RMB to place flags, H for help, Shift+H for huge help
 # Depencies
 1. SFML (libsfml-dev)
 # Build